mauricej-source/python_scripts/README.md

 1. Curiosity
 2. Improving Skillsets
 3. Artificial Intelligence
+4. Python Certification
-4. Financial Analysis
+5. Financial Analysis
-5. HackerRank
+6. HackerRank
-6. UpWork
+7. UpWork
-7. TopTal
+8. TopTal
-8. Automating the professional day to day
+9. Automating the professional day to day
     i.
 Terraform Validation and how it applies to IaC ii.
 Helm Chart Validation and Linter
+    iii.
+An attempt at Atlassian and Bitbucket. - Never finished due to Corporate AUTH and required API Blocked.

 Of the course of time I foresee this repository growing as I continue to improve my skillset and take on challenges that I had not before.